 Lemon juice or Vinger: These are also effective in killing maggots, as the acidic properties will kill them.

 While these methods are all effective, some may be more practical than others, depending on your situation.
-For instance, presume you have a huge proportion of maggots; boiling water may be the quickest way to get rid of them.
+For instance, presume you have a considerable proportion of maggots; boiling water may be the quickest way to eliminate them.
 A vinegar trap may be more effective when dealing with a minor infestation.

 What Kills Maggots Permanently

-Maggots are fly larvae, and as such, they are effortless to kill permanently.
+Maggots are fly larvae, so they are effortless to kill permanently.
 Many naturally occurring chemicals, household products, and man-made chemically based insecticides will kill them.
 Even dish soap can work on maggots.
 However, the key to keeping them at bay permanently is to thoroughly clean and sanitize the area, removing all food sources.

 Then, they will have nowhere to breed and nothing to eat, eventually dying off.